 “It allows for children to do their homework at school, supervised by our staff.
 This means that help can be given immediately as needed, and also that, once the school day is done, it is friends’ time and family time!”

-Boarding options are available from Year 3-13, and will begin in September 2018.
+Boarding options are available from Year 3-13.
 Parents can choose between day boarding for up to three nights per week; weekly boarding from Monday to Friday; and full boarding for the entire term.
 Boarding facilities include separate houses for prep and senior students.

 Whether students are boarders or not, the school focuses strongly on pastoral care.
 There’s family-style dining at all meal times, the teaching of traditional values, and plenty of physical exercise.
-The house system will play a key role in helping students feel part of the school community; as well as having the support of House Parents and House Tutors, students will be encouraged to take pride in representing their house in sport, music and other competitions.
+The house system plays a key role in helping students feel part of the school community; as well as having the support of House Parents and House Tutors, students are encouraged to take pride in representing their house in sport, music and other competitions.

-While the school is a few years away from returning any results, we can look at its ‘mother’ UK school for a hint of what’s to come.
+While the school has yet to return any results, we can look at its ‘mother’ UK school for a hint of what’s to come.
 The good news is that expectations are high.
 In 2017, 60% of A Level students at Rugby School UK were graded A* to A and there was 100% pass rate.
 In its GCSE results, 78% of students received an A* to A, and there was 98% pass rate.

 Beyond the classroom

 Rugby School Thailand builds on the UK school’s reputation for sport by giving all kinds of physical activity, “a major role in school life for every child”.
-As well as having some truly enviable sporting facilities, the school says it will have “top quality sports coaches”.
+As well as having some truly enviable sporting facilities, the school has “top quality sports coaches”.

 The school encourages creative talent with its promise of music lessons, annual programme of concerts, bands and ensembles, choirs, and dance and drama workshops.
-There will also be a varied programme of extra-curricular activities.
+There is also a varied programme of extra-curricular activities.

 The school’s campus is a 75-acre site set in the beautiful Thai countryside, in the eastern district of Chonburi.
-The school is still under development in part, but facilities do include dedicated classrooms for pre-prep and prep, prep and senior boarding houses, dining rooms, an auditorium, and a learning centre and library.
+Facilities include dedicated classrooms for pre-prep and prep, prep and senior boarding houses, dining rooms, an auditorium, and a learning centre and library.
 Sporting facilities include swimming pools, sports hall, at least seven playing fields, tennis courts, and a 400m running track.
 There’s also a boating lake with boathouse and a golf course.

 Admission and fees